MarcusMLarsson/Azure-Data-Engineer-Associate/DP-201/Securing Access to Microsoft Azure Storage.md

 <h3> Azure Active Directory </h3>
   <p>
-Azure AD is Microsoft's cloud-based identity and authentication service.
-A security principal is an object in Azure AD
+Azure AD is Microsoft's cloud-based identity and authentication service which can be used when accessing Azure storage.
+A security principal is an object in Azure AD.
+A security principal can further be divided into four different types

- <h4> Type of security principals  </h4>
 <ul>
   <li>User </li>
   <li>Groups (contains users and might also contain other things)</li>